 4. Commute issues

 Relocation involves significant life changes like finding new housing and adjusting to a different cost of living, which may not be feasible for everyone.
-Inconvenient transportation options, high commuting costs, and rigid on-site requirements can also pose challenges.
+Inconvenient transportation options, high commuting costs, and rigid on-site demands can also pose challenges.

 How to deny an interview: example response: